arzetz/arzetz/README.md

 <h1 align="center"> Hi there, I am 𝒜ℛ𝓩𝓔𝔗𝓩 👋 </h1>
 My name is Arzetz annd ima tryin' to be a white hat.
-Sometimes i start different projects to test myself or to learn smth new and also my point is to make this world simplier.
+Sometimes i start different projects to test myself or to learn smth new and also my point is to make this world simplier. <br>
-- 🔭 I’m currently working on [ML_BRUTE_DICT](https://github.com/arzetz/VKSimpleParser/tree/main)
+- 🔭 I’m currently working on [MlBruteDict](https://github.com/arzetz/VKSimpleParser/)
 <!--
 **arzetz/arzetz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.